Museums and the machine-processable web

 Email Interests Other Info

-Mia Ridge Science Museum/NMSI firstname.lastname at sciencemuseum org uk Specifically, getting a first go at a public-facing API live for our 'Cosmos and Culture' gallery; generally access to online collections, getting things done in ways that make geeks happy and work with positive change in organisations while doing things for our audiences.
+firstname.lastname at gmail Access to online collections, getting things done in ways that make geeks happy and work with positive change in organisations while doing things for our audiences.

 blogging at http://www.openobjects.org.uk/